MariaDB mySQL backup and restore in Docker

 Backup and restore in one command

-If you ever come to the case where you want to export the database from one database container and import it into a new one, the following command will help you:
+If you ever come to the case where you want to export the database from one database container and import it into a new one, the following command will help you (MYSQL):

 docker exec db_container_name mysqldump [--user username] [--password=password] database_name | docker exec -i second_db_container_name mysql [--user username] [--password=password] -C database_name